 Debugging Question — Candidates are given a piece of code or a small project where there is a known bug.
 They will have to debug on the spot and fix the bug.
 I have only seen one company administer this kind of question, which is Stripe.

-You are also a huge fan of open source, correct?
-What are your favorite open source projects and why are you so excited about them?
+I know you're a big fan of open source, what are your favorite open source projects and why are you so excited about them?

 Yes, I love open source!
 I don’t exactly have favorite open source projects, but I personally benefited the most out of reading jQuery’s source code.
 I like open source because it’s a good avenue for showing and sharing.
 Developers can showcase their projects publicly, other developers can use the projects in their work and also learn from reading the project’s source code.

-What about your own contributions to open source?
-Which projects have you contributed to and which ones have you started yourself?
+Which open source projects have you contributed to and which ones have you started yourself?